How to Shoot Dark Sky Photography

 The Golden Circle

 The Golden Loop covers 300 kilometers or 190 miles and guides you through some of the most celebrated natural wonders in Southwest Iceland.
-As photographers, we know the normal tourist would do this in two days, but documenting the beauty took us a week.
+As photographers, we know that the average tourist would accomplish this in two days, but documenting the beauty took us a week.
+When you stand before some of Iceland’s most magnificent photography locations, to photograph them correctly, you may spend hours at each location.

 Here is a list of the highlights of the Golden Circle: